kammitama5/kammitama5.github.io/_posts/2020-06-04-Wednesday-June-4th.md

 - I signed up for the Dark Matters class at SFPC; I did this because when I saw the description, I think I must have said out loud "this class is perfect!".
 I imagined myself being there.
 I was strangely surprised to find an email in my inbox that said that I had been accepted as one of 18 students for one of the full cohorts.
 I'm truly grateful.
 What a wonderful community!
 - Finally, I joined the Corecursive Slack.
-Okay, a friend of mine at company told me about it, and I joined since then, but I wasn't really active.
+Okay, a friend of mine at a company told me about it, and I joined since then, but I wasn't really active.
 My attitude to a lot of tech groups on Slack is that there is usually a honeymoon period, and then I'll be too honest one day and get kicked off, or someone will get pissed off by something I say (I speak the truth a lot).
   When I got to grad school and started feeling more alienated, I drifted more into that community.